How does power yoga build strength differently than weights?

 Power yoga builds strength through dynamic bodyweight resistance and flowing sequences that challenge muscles across multiple planes of movement simultaneously.
 Unlike traditional weightlifting, which isolates specific muscle groups through external load, power yoga integrates strength building with flexibility, balance, and coordination in every pose.
 This compound approach directly answers whether power yoga is considered strength training: it satisfies all three criteria sports scientists require, namely resistance, multi-muscle engagement, and the capacity for progressive overload as practitioners advance from foundational poses toward arm balances and inversions.

 The continuous-flow nature of power yoga means your muscles work under tension for extended periods, building both strength and endurance.
 A key physiological reason this works lies in muscle contraction mechanics: power yoga emphasizes eccentric contraction, where muscles lengthen under tension as you lower into or hold a pose.
 The slow lowering phase of Chaturanga, for example, creates greater muscle fiber stress than the pressing phase, which is why this single transition builds significant upper body strength without any external load.
-Research consistently identifies eccentric loading as one of the most effective stimuli for muscle fiber repair and growth, which is a central reason power yoga builds muscle in ways that parallel traditional resistance training.
+A study published in the International Journal of Yoga found that eight to twelve weeks of regular yoga practice produced measurable improvements in upper body strength and eccentric strength markers compared to control groups — consistent with the broader body of evidence identifying eccentric loading as one of the most effective stimuli for muscle fiber repair and growth.
 When you hold a Warrior III pose or move through a vinyasa sequence, you engage your core, arms, legs, and stabilizing muscles simultaneously, creating compound movement patterns that mirror real-world activities and that sports scientists recognize as effective stimuli for strength adaptation.

 Traditional weight training focuses on progressive overload through external resistance, allowing you to isolate and target specific muscles, and it remains the most efficient approach if your primary goal is maximizing muscle mass or raw lifting strength.
 Power yoga, however, uses your bodyweight as variable resistance that shifts with each pose and transition, building strength that is inherently balanced and functional.
 You cannot develop one muscle group without engaging supporting muscles throughout your entire kinetic chain, which is precisely why power yoga builds muscle in a way that simultaneously improves mobility, joint health, and movement quality alongside muscular strength.